 (3) The verification of serviceability limit states should be based on criteria concerning the following:

-deformations that adversely affect the appearance, the comfort of users, or the functioning of the structure (including the functioning of machines or services);
+— deformations that adversely affect the appearance, the comfort of users, or the functioning of the structure (including the functioning of machines or services);

-deformations that cause damage to finishes or elements other than structural;
+— deformations that cause damage to finishes or elements other than structural;

-vibrations that cause discomfort to people or limit the functional effectiveness of the structure;
+— vibrations that cause discomfort to people or limit the functional effectiveness of the structure;

-damage that is likely to adversely affect the appearance, durability, or functioning of the structure.
+— damage that is likely to adversely affect the appearance, durability, or functioning of the structure.

 NOTE 1 Elements 'other than structural' refers to partition walls, false ceilings, etc.